jbmlaird/DiscogsBrowser/README.md

 # DiscogsBrowser
 Native Android app to interact with the [Discogs' public API](https://www.discogs.com/developers).
 This is production-ready and tested code that is an example of a live app with modern architecture.

-The UI design is inspired by AirBnB's Android app and is similar in (the best looking) places.

 ![app_gif](https://media.giphy.com/media/dVWMCW4rFiyZi/giphy.gif)

 # Contributions